frntc/Sidekick64/README.md

 My portions of the source code are work licensed under GPLv3.

-The PCB is work licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The PCB and 3D model/label is work licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ## Misc